 A: If you’re a solo female traveler, start packing your bags because a trip to Colombia is your next safe and exciting adventure!
 As far as catcalls and sexual harassment go, Colombia is no worse than any other location in South America.
 That said, it never hurts to read up on a few helpful tips like booking your accommodations in advance, sharing your location often (via Find My Friends or Google Maps) with some trusted friends or family, and staying aware when out and about.

 A: Chances are, you already have all of the necessary vaccinations for a trip to Colombia.
-It’s always a good idea to double check with your doctor whenever you leave the country, but if you’re up to date with all of your routine vaccinations then you should be good to go.
-If you tend to take more off the beaten path explorations (aka out of the cities), then it’s especially important that you double check because you may need just a few additional inoculations.
-For further peace of mind, you’ll be glad to know that Colombia has a top-notch healthcare system that will provide immaculate care if you should need it.
+It’s always a good idea to double-check with your doctor whenever you leave the country, but if you’re up to date with all of your routine vaccinations plus the recommended COVID vaccine then you should be good to go.
+If you tend to take more off-the-beaten-path explorations (aka out of the cities), then it’s especially important that you double-check because you may need just a few additional inoculations.
+For further peace of mind, you’ll be glad to know that Colombia has a top-notch healthcare system that will provide excellent care if you should need it.

 A: If your ideal family vacation looks anything like basking in the sun, splashing around in